barzik/wp-notice/README.txt

 * Initial version

 == Upgrade Notice ==

+= 1.2.0 =
+A lot of features and improvements in this release. along with important security fix.

 = 1.1.0 =
 Updating a lot of issues in the admin UI, messages appearance and security testing.